 The reason you’ve lost your momentum could be that you’re burned out.
 You might have taken on too much and tried to accomplish too much within too short a time.
 Things always take longer than you think they do!
 Don’t be impatient.
 Why not over-estimate the amount of time that you think you’ll need?
 Then if you accomplish the task ahead of schedule so much the better!
 Double bonus!!

 Do one small thing from your original to-do list

-If you’ve lost your momentum you might feeling a bit down about it, and demotivated.
+If you’ve lost your momentum, you might be feeling a bit down about it and even demotivated.
 Accomplishing a small task will be just the thing that you need to get you going again.

 Pick something small from your to-do list.
 Something that you know won’t take too long, and do that next.
 Don’t plan it, don’t schedule it, just do it!
 A quick win might be just the thing that you need to get you motivated again.

 If the above actions work for you, great.
 However if you’re still feeling stuck you could take the drastic measure and scrap the plan and start again.

 This option isn’t for the faint hearted, but it may work for you.
 It did for me.